Multi-Stage Genomic Pipeline

 Step 2: download prerequisite data

-This code downloads the reference genome, BPM / EGT files, and sample info, then saves it all to ./shared which is sync'd with the file explorer in the dashboard and Google Cloud Storage.
+This code downloads the reference genome, and BPM / EGT files then saves it all to ./shared.
+This directory is network linked to a Google Cloud Storage bucket using GCSFuse.

-After downloading this data we can see it in the Filesystem tab in the dashboard:
+After downloading this data, it appears in the Filesystem tab in the dashboard: (GCS)

 Step 3: Download IDAT files for all 360 samples in parallel

-This code uses 720 parallel 1-CPU containers to download the red/green IDAT for each sample.
+This code uses 720 parallel 1-CPU containers to download the red & green IDAT file for each sample.

-Folders with Red/Green IDAT's for each sample are now visible in the Filesystem UI:
+Folders with Red/Green IDAT's for each sample are now visible in the Filesystem tab:

 Step 4: Call and align all samples in parallel